Companies that use LiveIntent

 A salesperson should understand that LiveIntent's customers are growth-focused companies that view email and digital communication as business-critical, not just nice-to-have.
 They're willing to invest in tools that drive measurable outcomes, whether that's conversions, engagement, or revenue.
 They value partners who understand their specific vertical challenges and can help them scale efficiently.
 These aren't companies experimenting with email, they're building their business models around it.

-Based on an analysis of job postings that mention LiveIntent
+Source: Analysis of 100 job postings that mention LiveIntent

 Job titles that mention LiveIntent